BoomEX-UK/RADocs/docs/basics/bookmarks.md

 - You can bookmark the same address multiple times, this allows you to set different `Size` or `Format` fields.
 - The `Changes` field is useful for discovering how often an address changes, you can reset all of the counters by pressing `Clear All Changes`
 - When using the `Float` format, the value will be displayed as a decimal number
+- To move multiple addresses next to each other in the list, hold `Ctrl` and click each address, then press the `Move Up` or `Move Down` button once
-- If you want to change the behavior of multiple addresses at once, you can highlight them, hold `Ctrl` and click the Behavior field of the last one selected
+- If you want to change the [Behavior field](#Behavior) of multiple addresses at once, you can highlight them, hold `Ctrl` and click the Behavior field of the last one selected